http-feeds/http-feeds/README.md

 HTTP Feeds
 ===

-Asynchronously decouple systems with plain JSON/HTTP APIs.
+Asynchronously decouple systems with plain HTTP APIs.

 HTTP feeds is a minimal specification for polling events over HTTP: